 On the current NHSBT mailing list there are 386 TPs.
 The results from the survey included information for 175 TPs.
-Response rate for TPs was 45.3%.
-There are currently 135 trusts across England.
-Responses were received from 76 trusts therefore the response rate from the RTCs was 56%.
+Response rate for TPs known to NHSBT was 45.3%.

+Responses were received from 76 trusts that have blood directly provided by NHSBT therefore the response rate from the RTCs was 56%.